Multiple Bitcoin-related Exchange Traded Funds (ETFs) Withdrawn on SEC’s

 The five major firms that have withdrawn their ETF proposals include Direxion Shares ETF Trust, Exchange Listed Funds Trust, ProShares Trust, VanEck and First Trust Advisors LP.

-A similar letter has been submitted by ProShares to the SEC.
-Richard Morris, general counsel and secretary for ProShares, wrote: “This request for withdrawal is being made in response to a request from the Staff.”
+ProShares submitted a similar letter to the SEC.
+Richard Morris, general counsel and secretary for ProShares, wrote:”This request for withdrawal is being made in response to a request from the Staff.

 The timing of this withdrawal is quite critical considering the fact that SEC has just released two rule change proposals which for Bitcoin ETF.
 Both of these proposed rule changes note that Bitcoin does not have similar behaviour to traditional assets.

-The proposals for Bitcoin ETFs filed by the Chicago Board Options Exchange (Cboe) would be exempted from several market manipulation rules that govern traditional assets.
-The SEC has been seeking public inputs on these proposals.
+The Chicago Board Options Exchange (Cboe) has filed proposals for Bitcoin ETFs, requesting exemptions from several market manipulation rules that apply to traditional assets.
+The SEC is actively seeking public input on these proposals.